 1. Indicates the most recent year that KPMG audited a business school, applying specified audit procedures relating to selected data provided for the Financial Times MBA ranking.

-KPMG reported on the results of obtaining evidence and applying specified audit procedures relating to selected survey data provided for the Financial Times 2009 MBA ranking for selected business schools.
-Enquiries about the assurance process can be made by contacting Michelle Podhy of KPMG by e-mail at email@example.com.
-The specified audit procedures were carried out between October 2009 and November 2009.
+KPMG reported on the results of obtaining evidence and applying specified audit procedures relating to selected survey data provided for the Financial Times 2011 MBA ranking for selected business schools.
+Enquiries about the assurance process can be made by contacting Michelle Podhy of KPMG at email@example.com.
+The specified audit procedures were carried out between October and November 2010.
 The audit date published denotes the survey for which the specified audit precedures were conducted.

 3. The average alumni salary today with adjustment for salary variations between industry sectors.
 This figure includes data for the current year and the one or two preceding years where available.